 Important Details about Pintuyan Whale Shark Interaction

 Pintuyan whale interaction is operated by the KASAKA, an association of fishermen in Pintuyan.
-Whale sharks appear in the area during November to May.
+Whale sharks appear in the area from November to May.
 They roam freely in Sogod bay which also means that when you visit, it is not always 100% assured that the whale sharks will appear.

-Before swimming with the sharks, all tourists and visitors must undergo briefing where they will discuss about the important guidelines for tourist safety and less disturbance to the whale sharks.
+Before swimming with the sharks, all tourists and visitors must undergo briefing where they will discuss the important guidelines for tourist safety and less disturbance to the whale sharks.
 Such as below:

 - Environmental Fee – Php250 per guest